Signed Into Law

 Which agencies enforce SB269?

-SB269 is enforced by Texas Medical Board and Health and Human Services Commission.
+SB269 is enforced by Health and Human Services Commission and Texas Medical Board.

 Q

-The compliance urgency for SB269 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB269 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q